menu icon

 • Marinate the sirloin with the garlic, rice wine vinegar and ground black pepper for 15 minutes at room temperature.

 • Heat a large pot over medium-high heat and add the canola oil.
-Once the oil is hot, add the beef cubes and fry them for a couple of minutes to brown the outside.
+Once the oil is hot, add the beef strips and fry them for a couple of minutes to brown the outside.

 • Add the flour and mix it around with the beef until it dissolves.